 Welcome

-Chair of the Department of Electrical and Computer Engineering at the University of Delaware
+Hui Fang serves as Professor and Chair of the Electrical and Computer Engineering Department at the University of Delaware.

 Welcome to the Department of Electrical and Computer Engineering (ECE) at the University of Delaware!
-Since 1891, we have been innovators in science and technology to serve society through research, education, and entrepreneurship.
+Since 1891, we have been innovators in science and technology, driven by a mission to serve society through groundbreaking research, education, and entrepreneurship.
+We are living in a transformative time where the interface between the cyber and physical worlds is more critical than ever.
+In ECE, we explore this boundary, building the complex systems that address global challenges in health, security, and sustainability.

 Fast Facts